Beef noodle soup: Singapore

+Thailand

 A bowl of kuaitiao nuea pueay in Chiang Mai, Thailand.
 This is the Thai version of braised beef noodles.

 In Thailand, kuaitiao nuea pueay is a similar dish of braised beef served with rice noodles.

+Vietnam

 In Vietnam, pho is a Vietnamese noodle soup that contains broth, rice noodles called bánh phở, herbs and meat, primarily made with either beef (phở bò) or chicken (phở gà).
 Bò kho is a beef stew sometimes served with noodles (or bread as an alternative).
 In the Philippines, beef mami is very popular and can also be combined with pares.

+North American varieties

 Yaka mein is a type of beef noodle soup commonly found in Chinese restaurants in New Orleans.
 It consists of stewed beef, spaghetti noodles, hard-boiled egg and chopped green onions, with Cajun seasoning, chili powder or Old Bay-brand seasoning.